cleverbase/wallet-secure-crypto-commons/sci/README.md

 ```
 Inputs:
 - application, a representation of a WSCA configuration
+- challenge, an opaque byte string enabling confirmation
 - pin, an UTF-8 string representing the user PIN
 - instruction, a WSCA instruction

 Outputs:
 - result, a WSCA result

-def confirm(application, pin, instruction)
+def confirm(application, challenge, pin, instruction)
 ```

 #### Instruction set

 The instruction set consists of applicatives, specified with user-provided inputs and expected WSCA outputs.

 Not all instructions are supported yet.
-Support for Hierarchical Deterministic Keys is planned depending on the outcome of [Topic B](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/354).
-This change would affect the document authentication and trust evidence instructions.
+Support for Hierarchical Deterministic Keys (HDKeys) is planned depending on the outcome of [Topic B](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/354).
+Support for Proof of Assocation (PoA) may be added depending on the outcomes of [Topic C](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/issues/333) and [Topic K](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/issues/341).

 ##### Key management

-Instructions refer to managed keys using labels, encoded as UTF-8 strings.
+Instructions refer to managed keys using labels, encoded as UTF-8 strings specified by the wallet instance.

 ```
 Outputs: